What is Epinephrine?

 Depending on the state, the laws may allow for public venues to provide anaphylaxis training to employees.
 They may also protect the public venue from civil liability.

-How should you store an epinephrine auto-injector?
+How should you store epinephrine?

-• Keep your auto-injectors out of direct sunlight.
+• Keep auto-injectors out of direct sunlight.
 This can cause the epinephrine to oxidize (combine with oxygen, changing the makeup of the drug) and become ineffective.
 Oxidized epinephrine will appear dark or have solid particles in it.
 Epinephrine can also oxidize on its own over time, so check your device regularly to be sure the liquid inside is clear.

 Can an epinephrine inhaler be used for anaphylaxis?